thomasdenney/FAQ/README.md

 ###What are extensions?

-Unlike other object-oriented programming languages Objective-C has a dynamic runtime that you can use to add methods to exsiting classes.
-This is useful as it allows you to extend the functionality of an existing Cocoa Touch class without the need to subclass it and make sure you use the subclass everywhere.
+Unlike many other object-oriented programming languages Objective-C has a dynamic runtime that you can use to add methods to existing classes.
+This reduces the need for subclassing, so can simplify your class hierarchies.

 Xcode provides a template for extensions, but here is a basic implementation of a map function for `NSArray`: